-- Recover a full virtual machine or specific virtual disks: You can use image-level backups to recover a full virtual machine to a previous known state or to restore one or more virtual disks for a virtual machine.
+- Recover a full virtual machine or specific virtual drives: You can use image-level backups to recover a full virtual machine to a previous known state or to restore one or more virtual drives for a virtual machine.
 This method is useful when there is data loss due to hardware failure, data corruption, or accidental deletion of virtual machine disk files.
-The virtual machine can be restored to the same or an alternate VMware[®] ESXi[TM] Server Host. - Restore individual files and directories: You can use image-level backups to restore individual files and folders.
+The virtual machine can be restored to the same or an alternate VMware ESXi Server Host or VMware vCenter Server. - Restore individual files and directories: You can use image-level backups to restore individual files and folders.
 This method is useful when there is data loss due to user errors, data corruption, or accidental deletion of files.
-The individual files and directories can be restored to a specified directory on the NetVault Backup Client. - Indexing check box during backup.
-NOTE: To use an image-level backup for file-level restores, you must select the Perform File Level Indexing check box during backup.
+The individual files and directories can be restored to a specified directory on the NetVault Backup Client. - NOTE: To use an image-level backup for file-level restores, you must select the Perform File Level Indexing check box during backup.
+File-level indexing is disabled by default.